-Anxiety is primarily a mental health issue.
-It's not uncommon for those going through extreme anxiety to believe that there must be something more – that somehow, there must be a physical issue causing their anxiety, because the physical and emotional symptoms "can't" be natural.
-Yet in nearly all cases, their anxieties have no physical cause, and their anxiety is something that requires mental health intervention.
+Anxiety disorders are a mental health issue.
+It's not uncommon for those going through extreme anxiety to believe that there must be something more - that somehow, there must be a physical issue causing their anxiety, because the physical and emotional symptoms "can't" be natural.
+Yet in nearly all cases, their anxieties have no physical cause, and their anxiety disorder is something that requires mental health intervention.

 But that doesn't mean that it's impossible for anxiety to be caused by physical changes, and one of the most common physical changes is menopause.
 This article explores if menopause can cause anxiety and anxiety attacks, how, and what you can do to stop feeling anxious.

 Your hormones play a role in everything - from stress to digestion to movement and more.
 When your hormones aren't balanced, your body gets put under considerable stress, and that stress may lead to the development of very severe anxiety and even anxiety attacks.
 If anxiety happens to be concomitant with menopause, a lot of women might feel it is causing menopause..

 Diagnosis, however, is tricky.
 It's also important to realize that it's rarely as simple as "menopause is causing my anxiety."
 Often it's a combination of numerous factors:

 - Hormone Mediated Anxiety What many women going through menopause want to believe is that their hormones alone are causing their anxiety.
 It is absolutely possible that hormone imbalances alone are causing anxiety, but it's highly unlikely to be the only factor.

 - Hormone Exacerbated Anxiety It's also likely that someone going through menopause suffers from some form of anxiety already, and that menopause simply made the anxiety worse as a result of the changes in hormone levels.